elatov/elatov.github.io/_posts/2015-09-20-vcloud-air-testing.md

 ![vca-lb-vip-settings](https://seacloud.cc/d/480b5e8fcd/files/?p=/vcloud_air_test/vca-lb-vip-settings.png&raw=1)

-Looking over [Introduction to Gateway Services: Load Balancing](http://vcloud.vmware.com/using-vcloud-air/tutorials/introduction-to-gateway-services-load-balancing) and [Load Balancing a SharePoint Application](http://vcloud.vmware.com/using-vcloud-air/tutorials/load-balancing-a-sharepoint-application-step-guide) they use the Public IP for the VIP and that makes sense.
+Looking over [Introduction to Gateway Services: Load Balancing](https://docs.ovh.com/gb/en/load-balancer/loadbalancer-introduction/)  they use the Public IP for the VIP and that makes sense.
 If we really wanted we could assign a private IP to the VIP and then do a DNAT at the firewall to go from Public_IP:443 to Private_VIP:443 (but I think that would cause all the traffic to come from the Internal IP and the IP Hash balancing algorithm won't help).

 After it's done you will see the following under the **Virtual Servers** Subsection: